A Guide to the Camera Gear I Travel With

 I remember taking this out for the first time, and thinking to myself "this is the nicest lens I have ever shot with."
 That still rings true to me.
 It's crazy sharp, with absolutely lovely color and bokeh.
 I particularly love it for portraits and low light work since it's so bright.

-This is my newest lens, and not something I carry around with me all of the time, even though it's still much smaller and lighter than the faster f2.8 model.
+This is my longest lens, and not something I carry around with me all of the time, even though it's still much smaller and lighter than the faster f2.8 model.

 Still, after shooting with the smaller prime lenses above for awhile before I picked this up, you can understand how I would get used to having a smaller camera / lens combination to take around.
-It's been great to have a bit more telephoto from time to time though, and after shooting at those medium lengths for quite some time, I've become more creative with the "zoom" that this lens offers in a way that I wasn't before.
+It's been great to have a bit more telephoto from time to time though, and after shooting at those medium lengths for quite some time, I've become more creative with the flexibility that this lens offers in a way that I wasn't before.

 I also sometimes carry a pair of more artsy Lensbaby lenses, though I usually only break them out when I'm looking for a creativity boost or have a unique project.

 I carry a Velbon UT43D tripod with me, which is a newer model of the old version I had before for quite some time (5+ years), and it did take awhile to find the perfect one for me.
 Small, lightweight, full height (if I want) and quick to setup.
 For me, this means that if I'm debating on bringing it out or not, I often do because I know it's so quick and easy.

 Believe it or not, I carry my camera in a $3 cloth bag from Myanmar, and it's awesome.
 I've had a tailor add some padding to the bottom and sides, and add an interior lining with zipped pocket.